 - Easy to scale to the number of servings you need.
 Use a serving size of ¼ to ⅜ pounds per serving.

-- Cut into pieces but keep them about 1 inch or less thick.
-Larger thin-skin potatoes can be used and cut down.
-Do not use Russet potatoes.
+- Cut into pieces, but keep them about 1 inch or less thick.
+Larger thin-skinned potatoes can be used and cut into smaller pieces.
+Russets would need to be peeled, losing the skin and some flavor.

 - Don't skimp on the oil, and season to your taste.